 Why you should have an LLC Operating Agreement

-While the New York limited liability company law provides for some default rules applicable to LLC businesses that do not have an LLC operating agreement in place, the members of the business are well advised to craft their own rules by way of an LLC Operating Agreement (which is actually required by law in New York, Section 417).
+While the New York limited liability company law provides for some default rules applicable to LLC businesses that do not have an LLC operating agreement in place, the members of the business are well-advised to craft their own rules by way of an LLC Operating Agreement (which is actually required by law in New York, Section 417, but there is no official penalty if you don’t have one).
 The members of the LLC business are given great flexibility to regulate their rights and responsibilities with respect to the LLC, management of the LLC and pretty much everything else that concerns the LLC and the LLC Members.
 Only very few rules in the NY LLC law cannot be modified by an Operating Agreement.

 The LLC Operating Agreement sets forth the rules that apply to the members of the LLC and the management of the LLC.
 It should give answers to the following questions:

 - Who owns what of the LLC business?

 - Who contributes what to the business of the LLC?

 - Who gets how much of the business profits of the LLC?

 - When are LLC business profits to be distributed?

 - How are the members to manage the day-to-day affairs of the LLC business?